nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka’s National People’s Power of President Anura Kumara Dissanayake has secured a majority in parliament, according to official results declared so far by the by the island’s Elections Commission.

-The NPP contesting under the Malimawa (compass) symbol secured 113 seats with of the 225 member assembly, data released by the the Elections Commissions website showed, with full results yet to be declared.
+The NPP contesting under the Malimawa (compass) symbol secured 141 seats with of the 225 member assembly, data released by the the Elections Commissions showed, before the national list.

-NPP secured 137 seats after winning Colombo and Gampaha districts.

 The Samagi Jana Balawegaya of Sajith Premadasa was a distant second with 35 seats.